Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 .. [#] Then for more human-sized distances, a scale of one light-nanosecond (10^-9 second) might be more convenient, as it corresponds almost to 30 cm.

+For **all angles**, the default unit is the radians, and the positive rotation is counterclockwise.

-For face culling, front-facing is determined by relying on a counter-clockwise order winding order of triangles (like default OpenGL's `GL_CCW <https://www.khronos.org/opengl/wiki/Face_Culling>`_):
+For **face culling**, front-facing is determined by relying on a counter-clockwise order winding order of triangles (like default OpenGL's `GL_CCW <https://www.khronos.org/opengl/wiki/Face_Culling>`_):

 :raw-html:`<center><img src="myriad-culling-conventions.png" id="responsive-image-medium"></img></center>`
 :raw-latex:`\begin{figure}[h] \centering \includegraphics[scale=0.4]{myriad-culling-conventions.png} \end{figure}`